 Human-in-the-Loop: Balancing Fairness and Safety

 AI can process millions of posts in milliseconds, but it still misses nuances that humans grasp instantly.
 It may correctly identify harmful content yet wrongly flag a video using a dramatic sound as abusive, even when the clip is harmless or humorous.
-Low-confidence cases are escalated for human review, where people provide final approval, apply contextual judgment, manage appeals, and supply the training signals AI relies on.
+Low-confidence cases are escalated for manual review, where people provide final approval, apply contextual judgment, manage appeals, and supply the training signals AI relies on.
 AI belongs in the loop, not in charge.

 Performance Metrics